donejs/donejs/tutorials/organizing.md

 ## Why

 Traditionally JavaScript, CSS and static resources were seen as second-class citizens when compared to server code.
-JavaScript code was put in a single flat 'scripts' folder that looked like:
+JavaScript was put in a single flat 'scripts' folder that looked like:

     button.js